xetys/stytex.de/source/_posts/2016-02-01-spring-cloud-security-with-oauth2.markdown

  - Authorization Server - this is also Facebook, because it knows Peter and its Session and data
  - Client - the AwesomeApp

 When Peter tries to sign up with Facebook Login, Awesome App redirects him to FBs authorization server.
-This knows about Peter, whether he is logged in, and even if Peter already was here before and already aproved it's data.
-When Peter vists this page for the first time, he has to allow AwesomeApp to access his email and profile data.
+This knows about Peter, whether he is logged in, and even if Peter already was here before and already approved it's data.
+When Peter visits this page for the first time, he has to allow AwesomeApp to access his email and profile data.
 These two sources are defined as scopes, which AwesomeApp defines in Facebooks AwesomeApp Facebook-app.
 The developer of AwesomeApp provided to ask exactly for these two permissions.

 Peter gives his permission, and is redirected to AwesomeApp with a access token.
 AwesomeApp then uses the access token to retrieve Peters email and profile data directly from Facebook, with no need to authenticate with Peters credentials.
 More than that, each time Peter signs in to AwesomeApp, he visit the authorization page again, which already knows his decision and directly responds with a token.